ieggel/process-uc1-integration/README.md

 _NOTE:_ process-uc1-execution-script-davfs.sh is outdated.
 We now do mount via wwebdav anymore bit via sshfs.

+## mount-sshfs-snetdn.sh

+To use locally only in to mount snetdn via sshfs, e.g. for uploading files.
+This is not used in the actual process-uc1-execution-script-sshfs.sh.

 ## process-uc1-execution-script-sshfs.sh

 Script that prepares the VM, launches the docker container for the usecase and cleans up resources after termination.